 - Verifies accuracy of hound information provided by hunts

 - Determines breed of new entries

 - Registers new entries

-Basic and Enhanced online pedigree searches can be found on the MFHA website at http://www.mfha.org/hounds-registration.html.
-These online databases contain more than 80,000 hound registrations from 1956 to current.
-New entry hounds are added to the databases each year after the Stud Book is completed.
+The online studbook can be found on the MFHA website at www.search.mfha.com.
+This online database contains more than 80,000 hound registrations from 1956 to current.